jamesgraham0/Spotify-Votes-Mobile/README.md

 - ✅ Only allow a single vote to every track (see below)
 - ✅ Add small photo on the queue card of who chose the track
 - ✅ List of user names in a room once in the room
-- ✅ Change room joining to a randomly generated code when the room is created,
+- ✅ Change room joining to a randomly generated code when the room is created
 - ✅ Create room (updates state of list of joinable rooms) -> emit to everyone
 - ✅ Delete room (updates state of list of joinable rooms) -> emit to everyone
 - ✅ Adding the first track to queue sets it to currentlyPlaying -> emit to everyone in room